 LOWER LEG GUARDS

 I would advise the purchase of some shin guards- Red Dragon's HEMA shin & knee guards are fine; I wear hockey shin protectors as I find them a better fit.
 A good pair of football shin guards will do until you get into heavier weapons. - Jed

 We recommend that you ensure that you have some kind of neck protection, even if your jack or gambeson has a collar, especially at higher levels of sparring.

 It's a good idea to sooner or later invest in some elbow protectors.
-These can be bought from the usual suppliers, or you can buy skateboard-type elbow pads.
+These can be bought from the usual suppliers, or you can buy skateboard-type elbow pads or similar.

 UPPER LEG PROTECTION